joeiddon/zengine/README.md

 Some bugs that need fixing, but I haven't got around to:

-- Proper face ordering - currently done by distance to face centroids.
+- Proper face ordering - currently done by distance to face centroids, should be done by casting a ray through the two faces.
 - Rotation around the x-axis is not right-hand for some reason - probably a dodgy rotation matrix calculation.

 ---